 VMware Workstation Pro is the industry standard for running multiple operating systems as virtual machines (VMs) on a single Linux or Windows PC.
 This virtualization solution is similar to virtualBox, VMware Workstation Player, Hyper-V and Proxmox VE.
 You may want to see this old post: how to create and add a new virtual hard-disk to a Virtual Machine.

 Open the virtual machine settings editor as shown below.
-Right-click on the VM and click on settings
+Right-click on the VM and click on settings.
+See how to extend a VM’s Hard Disk on VMware Workstation

 Click Add on the virtual machine settings window